-Since 2009, GTA has offered technology services through a public-private partnership.
-Using this method, GTA provides a full range of managed network services and IT infrastructure services to 14 agencies in the state’s executive branch, as well as a-la-carte services to many other agencies.
+For more than a decade now, GTA has offered technology services through a public-private partnership.
+It’s a method that allows delivering top-quality services from leading IT companies like AT&T, NTT DATA, Unisys, and others.
+GTA follows this model to provide a full range of managed network services and IT infrastructure services to a core set of 14 agencies in the state’s executive branch, as well as a la carte services to many other agencies.
 The managed technology services approach aligns directly with Governor Kemp’s strategic goal to “Expand public-private partnerships and leverage technology to best utilize limited state resources.”
-Other states have paid close attention as Georgia has demonstrated a viable alternative to states developing and delivering technology services themselves.
+Georgia has demonstrated a viable alternative to states developing and delivering technology services themselves, and other states have paid close attention.

-Having now operated more than a decade, the partnership continues to meet its original goals of consolidating IT infrastructure; securing state data and systems; and ensuring a modern, reliable, and recoverable operating environment.
-In addition, in its first 10 years it produced cost reductions of $379 million, more than double the original estimate.
+The partnership continues to meet its original goals of consolidating IT infrastructure; securing state data and systems; and ensuring a modern, reliable, and recoverable operating environment.
+In its first 10 years it also produced cost reductions of $379 million, more than double the original estimate.

 Georgia uses a cyclical five-stage procurement process to contract for technology services from leading private-sector providers.
 The resulting plug-and-play model allows for quick response to agencies’ changing business needs.
 It ensures competitive pricing and a readiness to capitalize on market innovation by regularly rebidding services.
 It makes it easy to expand the types of services and the number of service providers to meet demand.
 It’s also easy to replace service providers when warranted.
 By utilizing the world-class skill set of the selected providers, Georgia is able to stay current with technological progress while containing costs and reducing risk in the state’s IT environment.